wolfspace099/rw-v6/README.md

 ---

 ## 🔧 How does the website work.
-How is it build?
+How is it built?

 So for this one we added a "Robotica Lid" dashboard.
 It allows users who become members to experience something special with they're own dashboard, accessing the docs, newest newsletters and scheduling there visits to the club.